The express 1-day service is not currently available to foreign nationals, only Thais.

 This means that technically it is no longer possible to do this entire process in one day, because you won't be able to go to your embassy, get the translations done, and receive your documents back the same day.

 Please also bear in mind that some district offices (amphur) now have a marriage limit of 8 couples per day, and may require you to make an appointment in advance.
+Some offices are quoting up to a month's wait.

 Okay, let's begin.

-This post focusses on completing the process yourself without an agent.
-Personally, I prefer to handle things myself, having complete control over efficiency and organisation.
+Personally, I prefer to handle things myself, having complete control over efficiency and organization.

 Also consider that having an agent doesn't eliminate the first step of the process (the trip to the embassy), and costs considerably more.

-Quotes range from 8,000-25,000 Baht for the agent's fee.
-Do shop around for quotes.
 A good tip is to get your Thai partner to Google for an agent in Thai, as this will likely yield cheaper quotes.

 Make sure you ask if the quote includes the embassy affirmation fee and the translations.